 I raised my arm.
 My watch showed not the time, but throngs of email notifications, like the world was ending tomorrow.

-Meanwhile, somewhere in the Cloud, a conspiracy was brewing...
-Of course, I didn't know this at that time.
-Just a reminder that you're reading my memoir.
+Meanwhile, somewhere in the Cloud, a conspiracy was brewing... as I would later discover.